In the Ocean Twilight

 LIFE IN THE OCEAN’S TWILIGHT ZONE HAS LONG FASCINATED SCIENTISTS.
 This vast, shadowy swath of water hundreds of feet below the surface is home to animals that defy imagination, from tiny, glowing fish with gaping jaws and needlelike teeth to gelatinous giants longer than the largest whale.

 But even though there are gigatons of fish in the twilight zone, surprisingly little is known about them.
 Spread out across immense distances or clustered in isolated hot spots, they confound efforts to sample, image, or measure their abundance.

 That could soon change.

 WHOI scientists are building the first long-term observation network focused on life in the twilight zone.
-Located in the Atlantic Ocean off the U.S. East Coast—out beyond the continental shelf, where water depths are measured in miles, not feet—the network will provide an around-the-clock view of life in the twilight zone over an area spanning more than 155,000 square miles (250,000 square kilometers).
+Located in the Atlantic Ocean off the U.S. East Coast—out beyond the continental shelf, where water depths are measured in miles, not feet—the network will provide an around-the-clock view of life in the twilight zone over an area spanning close to one million square kilometers (~400,000 square miles).